-+REL2000, Introduction to Religion
++REL2000, Introduction to Religion 3 hrs., 3 crs.

 Prerequisite: ENC1101 with a minimum grade of "C." (Meets Area II Humanities requirement.)
 Introduction to the academic study of religion.
 The student will investigate a wide range of religious phenomena from the major world religious traditions.
 This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."